CAFDataProcessing/data-processing-service/processing-service-core/global-config-options.md

 A request issued to get all global configurations can return:

-- **200** status code - when successful and returns a string array of all global configurations or an empty array,
+- **200** status code - when successful and returns an array of all global configurations or an empty array,

 ## Deleting global configuration